backdrop-contrib/pagerer/README.txt

 ==============================

-The 'tags' variable in pagerer_xxxx themes is an associative array of tags to be used to render the pager.
+The 'tags' variable in pagerer_xxxx themes is an associative array of tags to be used to render any of the textual elements of the pager.
 It differs from Drupal core pager 'tags' variable, which is a simple array.
+Any of the textual elements specified can contain a '@number' and/or a '@total' placeholder that at runtime will be replaced respectively with the target page and the total number of pages in the pager.
+If the pager is set to display 'items' or 'item ranges', the replacement will be with the corresponding element.

+- page: Text to use to render the target page/item/item range.
+Defaults
+  to: '@number'.
 - first: Text to use to render the link to the first page (e.g. "<< first").
 - previous: Text to use to render the link to the previous page